bubby932/CompensationAPIDocs/Endpoints/auth.md

 -Your password was incorrect.

 The server will respond with 404 Not Found and no token if the username you inputted does not match an account in the database.

+# /auth/check
+## Type: POST
+## Authorization: Bearer + Access Token

+No JSON data is necessary to call this request.

+Server will respond with 403 Forbidden if the provided token is not valid.
+Server will respond with 200 OK if the provided token is valid.